-Germany’s migration policy has been a failure despite claims to the contrary
+Germany’s migration policy under Merkel has been a failure despite rosy claims from the Guardian

 “We are talking primarily about children and women who have been on the run for days, who had to endure the cold at the Polish border,” she said, explaining that these people should not be held up at the German border for control purposes.